Genrep-Software/style-guides/c++/cppguide.md

 the actual type is determined by the code that calls the lambda, rather than by the definition of the lambda.
-Consequently, an explicit type will almost always be clearer unless the lambda is explicitly called very close to where it\'s defined (so that the reader can easily see both), or the lambda is passed to an interface so well-known that it\'s obvious what arguments it will eventually be called with (e.g., the `std::sort` example above).
+Consequently, an explicit type will almost always be clearer unless the lambda is explicitly called very close to where it's defined (so that the reader can easily see both), or the lambda is passed to an interface so well-known that it's obvious what arguments it will eventually be called with (e.g., the `std::sort` example above).